 - Section 4.3: RSA with SHA-256 (PKCS #1 v1.5) added as MUST; DSA with SHA-256 added as SHOULD+; RSA with SHA-1, DSA with SHA-1, and RSA with MD5 changed to SHOULD-; and RSASSA-PSS with SHA-256 added as SHOULD+.
-Updated key sizes and changed pointer to PKIX RFCs. - Section 4.4.1: Aligned with PKIX on use of basic constraints extension in CA certificates.
-Clarified which extension is used to constrain end entities from using their keys to perform issuing authority operations. - Section 5: Updated security considerations. - Section 7: Moved references from Appendix B to Section 6.
-Updated the references. - Appendix A: Moved Appendix A to Appendix B. Added Appendix A to move S/MIME v2 Certificate Handling to Historic Status.
+Updated key sizes and changed pointer to PKIX RFCs. - Section 4.4.1: Aligned with PKIX on the use of a basicConstraints extension in CA certificates.
+Clarified which extension is used to constrain end entities from using their keys to perform issuing-authority operations. - Section 5: Updated security considerations. - Section 6: Moved references from Appendix A of RFC 3850 to this section.
+Updated the references. - Appendix A: Added Appendix A to move S/MIME v2 Certificate Handling to Historic status. - 1.6.
+Changes since S/MIME 3.2